dashvlas/awesome-ios-interview/Resources/English.md

 Asynchronous execution: If you execute the closure asynchronously on a dispatch queue, the queue will hold onto the closure for you.
 You have no idea when the closure will be executed and there’s no guarantee it will complete before the function returns.
 Storage: Storing the closure to a global variable, property, or any other bit of storage that lives on past the function call means the closure has also escaped.

+## What are designated and convenience initializers?

+Designated initializers are:
+- The CENTRAL point of initialization of a class.
+- Classes MUST have at least one.
+- Is the responsible for initializing stored properties.
+- Is the responsible for calling super init.

+Convenience initializers are:
+- SECONDARY supporting initializers for a class.
+- It can only call a designated initializer that is defined in the same class
+- It can also call another convenience initializers defined in the same class
+- They are not required, that sort of implied. they are just initializers that we can write for a CONVENIENCE use case
+- In a class, They use the keyword “convenience before the init keyword.

+Finally here are 3 basic rules of class initialization:
+1. Every class must have a designated initializer, if this class inherits from another, the designated initializer is responsible for calling the designated initializer of its immediate superclass.
+2. Classes can have any number of convenience initializers, a convenience initializer must call another initializer from the same class, whether it is a designated initializer or another conveniences initializer.
+3. Convenience initializers must ultimately call a designated initializer.

 ## How should one handle errors in Swift?
 The method for handling errors in Swift differ a bit from Objective-C. In Swift, it's possible to declare that a function throws an error.
 It is, therefore, the caller's responsibility to handle the error or propagate it.
 This is similar to how Java handles the situation.